tfrbf/EMG-Robot/README.md

 ## Controlling a Robot with EMG Sensors and Arduino
-This project was conducted for the bachelor's degree under the supervision of [Dr.Mehdi Baradarannia](https://scholar.google.com/citations?user=zclZQhcAAAAJ) at the [University of Tabriz](https://en.wikipedia.org/wiki/University_of_Tabriz).
+This project was conducted for the bachelor's degree by [Ali Mahdili](https://www.linkedin.com/in/ali-mahdili-5340a1234?originalSubdomain=ir)under the supervision of [Dr.Mehdi Baradarannia](https://scholar.google.com/citations?user=zclZQhcAAAAJ) at the [University of Tabriz](https://en.wikipedia.org/wiki/University_of_Tabriz).

 This project has been carried out in several stages, which are described below:
 - [x] Setting up and receiving correct data from the sensor - April 2023